 Each subsidiary of the Fund has its own board of directors.
 Our CEO, CFO and Corporate Secretary are members of the board of each Canadian subsidiary.
-The CEO and two members of U.S. management sit on the boards of each U.S. subsidiary, and Chemtrade Holdco US Inc. has in addition an independent director, Douglas Muzyka, on its board.
-Mr. Muzyka is invited to attend all of the Fund's board and committee meetings in an advisory role.
+The CEO and two members of U.S. management sit on the boards of each U.S. subsidiary.
+Prior to his appointment to the board of trustees in November 2020, Douglas Muzyka was an additional independent director of Chemtrade Holdco US Inc.